How an Annuity Works

 Disadvantages of Owning an Annuity

-While annuities make sense for many people, there are also several drawbacks to consider before making a decision.
+While annuities make sense for many people, there are also several drawbacks to consider before deciding.

 - Money is tied up: An annuity is a long-term contract and reduces your liquidity.
 It may be unwise to tie up a large chunk of cash if you don’t have other funds to use for an emergency.

-- Potential for limited growth: While a benefit of an annuity is that you have guaranteed income, you also lose the opportunity to experience major growth if the stock market performs well during that time.
-It’s really a matter of how all of your assets are diversified and what your risk tolerance level is at this stage of life.
+- Potential for limited growth: While many annuities provide guaranteed income, you may lose the opportunity to fully experience major growth if the stock market performs well during that time.
+It’s really a matter of how your assets are diversified and what your risk tolerance level is at your stage of life.

-- Fees are involved: Annuities typically come with some type of fee or commission, often charged as a percentage of your payment.
-This can reduce the amount of actual cash you walk away with.
+- Fees are involved: Annuities typically come with significant fees and/or commissions, often charged as a percentage of your payment.
+This can reduce the amount of cash you walk away with.

 Who Buys Annuities?